lawrencesalinas/Pocket-Food-Fault/readme.md

 ## UserStories

 Search for restaurants information using  a zipcode anywhere in the country.
+Food Vault gives the users the ability to see information about a restaurant's hours, address, menu items or item pricing.

+users can also add or delete a restaurant  profile to save the hassle of searching for information about their favorite restaurants. users can also leave a review about their expereience about  a restaurant and also see other users reviews. if the user had a change of heart about the restaurant, an edit a review functionality is available.

 ## tech stack
 + Javascript